eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 - adds an additional dependency to the upstream eclipse-edc project
 - requires significant integration work on the portal backend
+- requires SAP DIV to support the DCP issuance flow

 ## Decision